 - Make sure the senior has time outdoors.
 There’s nothing as refreshing and calming as feeling the sunshine on your face and a cool breeze in your hair.
 Take the senior to a local park, or even just a walk/wheelchair ride around the block or through a garden to allow her the opportunity for fresh air and to experience firsthand the beauty of nature.
 Loved ones or trained caregivers like Compassionate Nursing Services’ home care team, can assist an older adult with enjoying the outdoors.

 - Take time to reminisce.
 Since Alzheimer’s impacts short-term memory first and often leaves longer-range memories intact, revisiting stories you know from the senior’s past, helping her look at photo albums, listening to the song she danced to at her wedding or when rocking her babies can all bring about an enhanced interest in the world around her.

 - Engage in the arts.
 Arts and crafts are wonderful activities throughout Alzheimer’s.
 In the later stages, the person may simply hold onto craft materials or help put them into place as the caregiver takes over the bulk of the activity, but the tactile engagement alone is soothing, and can rekindle memories of activities she’s done in the past.

 For more appropriate activity ideas for those with Alzheimer’s disease, contact Compassionate Nursing Services.
-Our dementia care professionals are devoted to ensuring that each senior’s overall health, wellbeing, and enjoyment in life are maximized through compassionate, patient, personalized home care services.
-You can reach us any time at 314-432-4312 to schedule a free in-home consultation to learn more about the best dementia care in Creve Coeur, MO and the surrounding areas.
+Our dementia care professionals are devoted to ensuring that each senior’s overall health, wellbeing, and enjoyment in life are maximized through compassionate, patient, personalized home nursing services.
+You can reach us any time at 314-432-4312 to schedule a free in-home consultation to learn more about our St. Louis home nursing services and the surrounding communities we serve.